dart-lang/site-www/src/content/interop/c-interop.md

 #### Leverage dart:ffi

-To learn how to call a C function using the `dart:ffi` package, review the [`hello.dart` file]({{hw}}/hello.dart).
+To learn how to call a C function using the `dart:ffi` library, review the [`hello.dart` file]({{hw}}/hello.dart).
 This section explains the contents of this file.